Solar installation timeline in Perth: from quote to first generation

 - Follow-up questions and negotiation

-Timeline: 1–3 weeks depending on how many quotes you seek and how quickly you decide.
+Timeline: 1–3 weeks, depending on how many quotes you get and how quickly you decide.

-Step 2: Signing the contract and system design (1–2 weeks)
+How long does the contract and design stage take?
+(1–2 weeks)

-Once you accept a proposal and sign the contract, the installer begins the technical design process:
+Once you accept a proposal and sign the contract, your installer starts the technical design work:

-- CEC-accredited designer signs off on the design
+- An SAA-accredited designer signs off on the design

-- Equipment ordering confirmation (some panels and inverters have lead times)
+- Equipment ordering confirmation (some panels and inverters carry lead times)

 Timeline: 1–2 weeks for design finalisation and equipment confirmation.

-The Network Connection Notice (NCN) is the approval from Western Power to connect your solar system to the SWIS grid.
-This is the step that most surprises Perth homeowners — it can take 4–8 weeks.
+An Embedded Generation Connection application is what gets your solar system approved to connect to the SWIS grid.
+This is the step that most surprises Perth homeowners: it's the longest link in the whole chain, typically 4–8 weeks.

 What Western Power assesses:

-- Grid capacity at your connection point (street/substation capacity)
+- Grid capacity at your connection point (street and substation capacity)

 - Technical requirements for inverter and protection settings

-Some installers pre-apply before installation: A CEC-accredited installer will typically lodge the NCN application as soon as the design is finalised — before your installation date.
-They know the approval window and don't want the installation to happen before approval (the system can't be turned on until NCN is approved).
+Most installers handle the lodging for you.
+With your authorisation, an SAA-accredited installer will typically lodge the application as soon as the design is finalised, before your installation date.
+They know the approval window and don't want the install to happen before approval comes through: the system can't be switched on until Western Power signs off.

-Step 4: Physical installation (1 day for most systems)
+How long does installation day itself take?
+(1 day for most systems)

 The day of installation is the most visible part of the process.
-For a standard 6.6–10kW rooftop system in Perth, the physical installation typically takes:
+For a standard 6.6–10kW rooftop system in Perth, the physical work typically takes:

-- 4–8 hours for the panel mounting, wiring, and inverter installation
+- 4–8 hours for panel mounting, wiring, and inverter installation

-- +2–4 hours if battery is included (separate battery unit installation and configuration)
+- Plus 2–4 hours if a battery is included (separate unit installation and configuration)

 What happens during installation: